PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### Alert Prop

-Sometimes you may need to surface informational alerts to users within the prop form.
+Sometimes you may need to surface contextual information to users within the prop form.
 This might be information that's not directly related to a specific prop, so it doesn't make sense to include in a prop description, but rather, it may be related to the overall configuration of the prop form.

 **Usage**